aseprite/aseprite/docs/ase-file-specs.md

 ### User Data Chunk (0x2020)

-Insert this user data in the last read chunk.
-E.g. If we've read a layer, this user data belongs to that layer, if we've read a cel, it belongs to that cel, etc. There are some special cases: After a Tags chunk, there will be several user data fields, one for each tag, you should associate the user data in the same order as the tags are in the Tags chunk.
-Another special case is after the Tileset chunk, it could be followed by a user data chunk (empty or not) and then all the user data chunks of the tiles ordered by tile index, or it could be followed by none user data chunk if the file was created in an older Aseprite version.
+Specifies the user data (color/text/properties) to be associated with the last read chunk/object.
+E.g. If the last chunk we've read is a layer and then this chunk appears, this user data belongs to that layer, if we've read a cel, it belongs to that cel, etc. There are some special cases:

+1. After a Tags chunk, there will be several user data chunks, one for each tag, you should associate the user data in the same order as the tags are in the Tags chunk.
+2. After the Tileset chunk, it could be followed by a user data chunk (empty or not) and then all the user data chunks of the tiles ordered by tile index, or it could be followed by none user data chunk (if the file was created in an older Aseprite version of if no tile has user data).
-In version 1.3 a sprite has associated user data, to consider this case there is an User Data Chunk at the first frame after the Palette Chunk.
+3. In Aseprite v1.3 a sprite has associated user data, to consider this case there is an User Data Chunk at the first frame after the Palette Chunk.

+The data of this chunk is as follows:

     DWORD       Flags
                   1 = Has text